AiDAPT-A/VisArchPy/docs/extraction-pipelines.rst

 .. tip::
-    Use ``visarch layout from-file -h`` to see which options are available in the CLI.
+    Use ``visarch layout [SUBCOMMAND] -h`` to see which options are available in the CLI.
 Or consult the :ref:`python api` if using Python.

 OCR Pipeline